 Unlike other professional collaborations.
 The relationship between influencers and brands is one that requires a level of personal nurturing as well as mutual understanding.
 It is one that is more delicate than most professional relationships.
-As the fear of rejection on both ends makes it very unique and prone to disturbances that could jeopardize an otherwise beneficial partnership.
+The fear of rejection on both ends makes it very unique and prone to disturbances that could jeopardize an otherwise beneficial partnership.
 These are some common mistakes that you should avoid making when reaching out to your influencers.

 1. Irrelevant and Excessive Messages